hsaghir/hsaghir.github.io/_posts/data_science/-2017-01-09-incarnations-graphs-dynamic-programming.md

   teaser: jupyter-main-logo.svg
 ---

 Computational graphs are a nice way to think about mathematical expressions.
+Consists of nodes which can be variables, vectors, tensors, etc; and edges which are a set of possible operations.
+Functions more complicated than the basic operations will be obtained by composing operations.
+Backpropagation is an algorithm that computes the chain rule with a specific order of operations that is highly efficient (Compare to elimination/sum-product algo for computing chain rule of probabilities).
+Partial derivative of z wrt to x is equal to sum over y of partial z to partial y time partial y to partial x.
+Put another way, back-prop calculates the product of the jacobian of y wrt x by the gradient of z wrt y for each operation in a computational graph.
+Therefore, back-prop consists of recursively applying the chaing rule!
+To reduce the redundant calculations as the gradient propagates back, back-prop reduces the computational costs by factoring the gradients and storing them in order to reuse them as we propagate back in the network (dynamic-programming)!
+We can also compute the same gradients in a forward mode which will result in exponential number of calculations since we don't get the factorizations of backward mode gradients.

+- Back-prop is a special case of broader set of techniques called reverse mode accumulation.
+When the outputs of a graph is larger than the inputs, it is better to use another form of automatic differentiation called forward mode accumulation.
+This is similar to left-multiplying or right-multiplying a set of matrices.
+The computational cost depends on the shape and both may be useful!
+For example ABC; if C is a column vector while A has many rows, starting computation from right only requires matrix-vector products while if we start with left we have to do matrix-matrix products which are more expensive.

+- Back-prop (sum-product) is very simple.
+To calculate the derivative of z wrt its ancestor nodes, we start with dz/dz=1 and compute the gradient wrt each parent by multiplying current gradient by the jacobian of the operation that produced the current output.
+Continue this procedure till we get to x, saving the gradients at each step to eliminate redundant calculations.
+Nodes that are reachable by more than one path, get sumed on all paths.

+- Higher order derivatives, i.e. Hessian, might be useful but are very costly to compute.
+We might use krylov methods with them which is basically a set of iterative techniques that approximate various operations like inverse or find eigendecomposition without any operation other than matrix-vector products (i.e. Hessian free optimization).

 For example, consider the expression e=(a+b)∗(b+1).
 There are three operations: two additions and one multiplication.
 To help us talk about this, let’s introduce two intermediary variables, c and dd so that every function’s output has a variable.
 We now have:

 c=a+b